Strength of materials

 - E - Young's modulus,

+The sign "-" on the right side of the equation results from the adopted coordinate system and the convention defining the sign of the bending moment.
 Specifically - the assumption of positive deflections downwards, and thus the positive direction of the deflection axis downwards.

-In order to determine the deflections of the beam, we integrate the above equation twice
+In order to determine the deflections of the beam, we integrate the above equation twice and obtain the first derivative - the function of the angle of rotation of the beam:

-\begin{gathered} \varphi=\frac{d y}{d x}=-\frac{1}{E J}\left(\int M_g d x+C\right) \\ \end{gathered}
+\[ \varphi=\frac{d y}{d x}=-\frac{1}{E J}\left(\int M_g d x+C\right) \]and the second derivative - the function of deflection:

-C and D denote the constants of integration.
+\[ y=-\frac{1}{E J}\left(\int\left(\int M_g d x\right) d x+C x+D\right) \]where: C and D denote the constants of integration.

 The constants of integration are determined from the kinematic boundary conditions, i.e., conditions for zero deflections and angles of deflection at a specified type of support.
 See what types of supports there are for a beam in the plane

-- in the case of a concentrated Moment M – we multiply the Moment by the arm of action to the power of 0
+In the case of a concentrated moment M – we multiply the moment by the arm of action to the power of 0:

-If the coordinates \(l_{\mathrm{i}}\) define the position of concentrated forces \(P_{\mathrm{i}}\) or the beginnings of continuous loads \(q_{\mathrm{i}}\), then expressions of the type \(P_i\left(x-l_i\right)\) or \(q_i \frac{\left(x-l_i\right)^2}{2}\) are integrated according to the scheme
+If the coordinates \(l_{\mathrm{i}}\) define the position of concentrated forces \(P_{\mathrm{i}}\) or the beginnings of continuous load \(q_{\mathrm{i}}\), then expressions of the type \(P_i\left(x-l_i\right)\) or \(q_i \frac{\left(x-l_i\right)^2}{2}\) are integrated according to the scheme:

-In this course, you will learn
+\[ \int\left(x-l_i\right)^n d x=\frac{\left(x-l_i\right)^{n+1}}{n+1}+C \]From this course, you will learn:

-Clebsch Method (analytical):
+The Clebsch method (analytical):

 - how to write the differential equation of the deformed axis and how to integrate it,